paulorodriguesxv/NextJsFacebookPixel/README.md

 ## Getting Started

-** You MUST HAVE to know how Facebook Pixel works and how to test a pixel event on facebook business dashboard, because it`s out of the scope explaing the concepts behing that **
+** You MUST HAVE to know how Facebook Pixel works and how to test a pixel event on facebook business dashboard, because it`s out of the scope explaining the concepts behing that **

 First, run the development server: